SaaS Redesign Guide: How to Properly Redesign a SaaS Product

-There is no policy that claims that rebranding ought to always go hand in hand with the redesign Replacing a logo design with the new one is much faster as well as less complicated than making a redesign.
-Nevertheless, if the brand-new brand name was produced based upon brand-new values, addresses a various target audience, and stands for a brand-new age in the life of an item, it is a good celebration for a redesign.
+No policy claims that rebranding should always go hand in hand with the redesign.
+Replacing a logo design with the new one is much faster and less complicated than redesigning.
+Nevertheless, if the brand-new brand name was produced based upon brand-new values, addresses various target audiences, and stands for a brand-new age in the life of an item, it is a good celebration for a redesign.

-When speaking to clients, please bear in mind that these are just some of the most usual reasons for the redesign that we encounter.
+When speaking to clients, please remember that these are just some of the most usual reasons for the redesign we encounter.
 As well as, there are a lot more reasons that we listen to at all times that follow a fundamental misconception: the newer, the far better.

 Solve Scalability Problem

 One of the major problems legacy enterprise applications face is the lack of ability to integrate with modern applications.
-For example, one of the key features for every business is to build a community with forums or to integrate with 3rd party invoice management systems.
+For example, one of the key features for every business is building a community with forums or integrating with 3rd party invoice management systems.

-Nonetheless, redesigning legacy enterprise applications will give an opportunity for businesses to adapt to the future goals of the organization and user needs innovatively.
-They can then focus on UX/ UI to provide seamless workflows, personalized content, contextual information, and actions, updated visual appeal considering the current user’s needs, behaviors, and expectations.
+Nonetheless, redesigning legacy enterprise applications will allow businesses to adapt to the organization's future goals and user needs innovatively.
+They can then focus on UX/ UI to provide seamless workflows, personalized content, contextual information, and actions, and updated visual appeal considering the current user’s needs, behaviors, and expectations.

 Revisit Security Problems

-Security is one of the major concerns raised by the stakeholders during initial discussions of redesigning any application, especially the enterprise applications.
+Security is one of the major concerns raised by the stakeholders during initial discussions of redesigning any application, especially enterprise applications.
 Also, enterprise data is highly sensitive and needs to be handled securely.
-Customers want their data to be secure and free from security hacks that expose or alter their data.
+Customers want their data to be secure and free from security hacks that expose or alter it.
 Additionally, they are concerned about:

 - Unauthorized data disclosure;